Academic Load for the J.D. Program

 Unless a course is offered solely in a distance education format (e.g., the professor is in a location separate from all of the students), a student must obtain the permission of the Associate Dean for Academic Affairs and the instructor to take the course synchronously or asynchronously.
 A form requesting approval is available at law.mc.edu/approvals.

-If an exam is given in a distance education course, all students enrolled in the course, including those participating remotely, will take the exam on the MC Law campus according to the normal procedures for examination.
+If an exam is given in a distance education course, all students enrolled in the course, including those participating remotely, must take the exam on the MC Law campus according to the normal procedures for examination.

 Students must receive written permission from the dean prior to registering for any course for credit at another law school.
 Request for permission should include the name of the school, the exact title and number of the course to be taken, a course description and the amount of credit awarded by the school to be attended.
 As a general rule, students will only be given permission to take courses at another ABA-accredited law school if it is for the purpose of taking courses not offered at MC Law, to unite with spouses or for family emergencies requiring the physical presence of the student.
 A student must have a cumulative grade point average of 2.5 or higher to receive permission to take courses at another law school.
 Except in exceptional circumstances as determined by the dean, students may not receive permission to take required courses at another law school.
 No student who has been on academic probation at any time during law school will be given permission to take courses at another school.
 See the section on tuition and fees for how tuition will be charged for taking courses at another law school.
 The dean of the law school reserves the right to determine whether any law course from another institution will be accepted toward the student's degree at MC Law.
 No residency credit or quality points are awarded at MC Law for any course taken at another institution and no credit will be allowed for any course in which the grade earned was below a C. A fee of $100 will be assessed if the student is visiting another law school during the student's final term of the law school.
 This fee is in addition to the graduation fee.